birukshegute/Google_cybersecurity_certificate/Course_3-Connect_and_Protect_Networks_and_Network_Security/Course_3_Portfolio_Project-Incident_report_analysis_completed.md

 The organization experienced a **Distributed Denial of Service (DDoS)** attack that disrupted internal network operations for approximately two hours.

 - The attack leveraged **ICMP packet flooding**
-- Exploited a **misconfigured firewall**, which allowed unfiltered ICMP traffic.
+- Exploited a **misconfigured firewall**, which allowed unfiltered ICMP traffic
 - Employees lost access to critical systems during the outage.

 **Response actions included**: